Third Crossing - Gore Road & Highway 15

 The new design has lanes called Cycle facility.
 Looking at the drawings they look quite narrow.
 Would there still be a possibility for cyclists to pass each other?

-Maarten Beek asked over 3 years ago
+Maarten Beek asked almost 4 years ago

 Hi Maarten,